 Persuasive and informative advertising share the same goal — to persuade audiences to embrace certain attitudes and behaviors.
 This can be to stop drinking and driving, to vote for a certain politician, or to buy a specific product.

-Though persuasive and informative ads share the same goal, they take different approaches.
-One is about appealing to emotion, while the other is about education.
+Informative and persuasive advertising use different approaches to achieve the same end goal.
+One appeals to emotion, while the other is about education.
 (Though even informative ads often have a little emotion thrown in).

 Informative advertising sticks to facts.
 Persuasive advertising incorporates a broader range of methods to influence its audience.
-Both are important tools for convincing buyers.
+Both are important tools for convincing consumers to take action or change their behavior.

-But in an age where ads have become white noise, it does not matter which method advertisers employ as much as standing out from the crowd does.
+In an age where ads have become little more than white noise, standing out is marketers’ number one priority..
 A blended technique can help you do that.
-Understanding the basics of both persuasive and informative advertising can help professionals determine how to make their messages and their products known and remembered.
+Understanding the basics of both persuasive and informative advertising can help you determine how to make your messages and products memorable and desirable.

 Persuasive advertising aims to convince its audience of a certain belief that leads to action — often buying products.
 Persuasive advertising uses various techniques to appeal to the logical, emotional, and ethical sides of our decision-making process.
 Not all buyers are strictly rational in their purchasing decisions and not all buyers are purely emotional.
 There is room for both objective facts and creativity when it comes to influencing their beliefs, and ultimately, their behavior.